Magnitude 6.2 earthquake strikes Philippines: USGS

 "It was a bit strong.
 We had to run outside," Mendoza told AFP.

-There were no immediate reports of casualties or damage, but disaster authorities have been deployed to assess the impact of the tremor, Mendoza said.
+While there were no immediate reports of casualties or damage, disaster authorities had been deployed to assess the earthquake's impact, Mendoza said.

 Calatagan disaster officer Ronald Torres said the quake lasted between 30 seconds and a minute.